MercuryRising/redis-doc/topics/faq.md

 commands), or you can configure it to evict keys when the max memory limit is reached in the case you are using Redis for caching.

-## Background saving is failing with a fork() error under Linux even if I've a lot of free RAM!
+## Background saving is failing with a fork() error under Linux even if I have a lot of free RAM!

 Short answer: `echo 1 > /proc/sys/vm/overcommit_memory` :)